ccerv1/funding-mechanisms-research/mechanisms/AMCs.md

 ### Acknowledgements

-Conversation with ChatGPT (GPT-4) using the template provided for "Municipal Bonds".
+This was created in conversation with ChatGPT (GPT-4).